mustardamus/ketchup-plugin/README.md

 Set the messages for your validations
 -------------------------------------

-As seen above the message can be set when you add the validaion.
-You can seperate the messages from the validations in two ways.
+In the examples above we set the message for the validations directly as second argument in the `validate` function.
+This is not necessary.
+If you want to seperate the messages from the validation code you have two choices.

 Either overwrite single messages:

     $.ketchup.message('word', 'Guess the word!');

-Or pass in an object to the messages method (You can copy and paste them if you changed them in the last version).
+Or pass in an object to the messages method (You can copy and paste them from the last version of Ketchup).
 Note that only declared validation messages gets overwritten, the others are still set.

     $.ketchup.messages({